-Mr M Turner - Head of Key Stage - Year 9

-Ms L Balchin - Head of Careers, Work Related Learning & PSHE

-Mr T Spencer - Deputy Headteacher
+Miss Cordon - Head of Year 9 Ms L Balchin - Head of Careers, Work Related Learning & PSHE Mrs Martin- Head of Key Stage 4 Mr M Macguire - Deputy Headteacher Form Tutor Subject teacher

-Your Form Tutor

-Your subject teacher

 QUALIFICATIONS

 Your Choice 2023 is a full guide to all of the subjects we offer in Key Stage 4.
 It is very important to read it carefully so that you understand what is expected of you in each subject.
 All of our courses will lead to a formal qualification at the end.